 When you’re young, you don’t know how much you don’t know.
-All you can see is your present problems.
 It rarely occurs to us that others have it worse; we just don’t see it.
-I often struggle with the section of my heart that just plaintively shouts “NO!
-I’m tired of pat, cliched solutions.
+I often struggle with the section of my heart that just plaintively shouts “NO. I’m tired of cliches.
 Just fix this, God!” whenever hardship shows up.
-May God have mercy on that foolish section.
+May God have mercy.

-I’m seeing our clients’ bodies break down from mesothelioma, paralysis, mood disorders – even diabetes induced from head injuries in war (I didn’t even know that could happen!).
-Not to mention the six-figure medical bills they rack up, ensuring debt for their children no matter how well they settle with the insurance company.
+I’m seeing clients’ bodies break down from cancer, paralysis, mood disorders, even diabetes induced from head injuries in war (didn’t even know that could happen).
+Six-figure medical bills, ensuring debt for their children no matter how well they settle with the insurance company.
 It leaves me grateful that I can breathe, run, even walk, or pay for something – and noticing each time I do.
 Noticing.
-I thought being grateful for my sight and my hearing was for grandparents, older folks who had ascended to some higher plane of earthly existence that I couldn’t possibly understand.
+I thought being grateful for my sight and hearing was for older folks who had ascended to some higher plane of earthly wisdom.
 Nope – it’s for me, too.

-I’m seeing friends and acquaintances lose their small children to disease.
-So many of these heartrending stories on my Facebook feed; another one just this week.
-Years of prayer answered with a no. I find myself grateful that my mother was not asked to walk through that valley, even as I steel myself against the possibility that I might yet have to, someday.
+I’m seeing friends and acquaintances lose small children to disease.
+So many of these heartrending stories on my Facebook feed.
+Years of prayer answered with a no. I find myself grateful that my mother was not asked to walk through that valley, even as I steel myself against the possibility that I might yet have to.

 But as time goes on, I find my thankfulness increasingly centering around one blessing in particular.

-What point would there be in any answer to prayer if I had not been chosen by God to be saved?
+What point would there be in any answer to prayer if I had not been saved?

-And then God goes, That’s what I’ve been trying to tell you all.
+And God goes, That’s what I’ve been trying to tell you.

 What will it profit a man if he gains the whole world, yet forfeits his soul?
 Or what can a man give in exchange for his soul?
 (Matthew 16:26)

-It’s always fun when the wisdom God has been relentlessly crowbarring into your brain over the years finally falls into place.
+It’s always fun when the wisdom God has spent years relentlessly crowbarring into your brain finally falls into place.

 This sounds morbid, but if you’re having trouble finding things to be grateful for, just wait.
 Life will eventually show you what they are.
 This is not an excuse to be ungrateful as youngsters, but it’s just kind of how it works.

 When those later days arrive, enjoy every breath, every day with your loved ones, every good time that comes.
-They are gifts from God.
-Not everyone around you is enjoying them (though, of course, they are enjoying things that you aren’t, too).
+They are gifts.
+Not everyone around you is getting them, and even fewer are enjoying them.
 Ask God to bring you fully into each moment, make you completely present, suck up every crumb of joy that he’s offering.
 Let nothing be stolen.